Questions and Answers

 - the system improvements already underway, such as changes proposed in the Emergency Management Bill, will be sufficient to address the identified challenges or whether additional improvements are required.

-Will the public get an opportunity to participate?
+Did the public participate?

 The Inquiry is not bound by the conclusions or recommendations of any other investigation, report, or review.

-What is the Inquiry not permitted to look at?
+What did the Inquiry not look at?

 How will this Inquiry benefit New Zealanders?